• Skip to main content

 • ½ teaspoon kosher salt

-• 1 28 oz can crushed tomato (28 ounces)
+• 1 28 oz can crushed tomato

 Instructions

 • Add all ingredients except the canned tomatoes to a blender.
-Blend on low until large chunks are chopped.
+Blend on low until the large chunks are chopped.

 • Add canned tomatoes and blend about 10 or 20 seconds until ingredients are just incorporated, leaving some texture.
+Taste with a chip and adjust the spice level with more chipotle peppers or adobo sauce.

 Notes